Skip to content

 Kingdom of the WORLD thinking

-• You work in order to earn the money you need to afford the things that bring you fulfillment and joy, such as vacations, leisure activities and eventually retirement, when you have earned the right to finally quit working and enjoy life.
+• You work to earn the money you need to afford the things that bring you fulfillment and joy, such as vacations, leisure activities, and eventually retirement, when you have achieved the right to quit working and enjoy life.

-• You enter into the ‘battles’ in your work and life so that once you’ve won, once you’ve succeeded, you can enjoy the abundant life God promised us.
+• You enter into the ‘battles’ in your work and life so that once you’ve won and succeeded, you can enjoy the abundant life God promised you.

-• If God would change the circumstances around you that are painful, frustrating and hard you would really be happy, which is what God desires for you.
+• If God would change the circumstances around you that are painful, frustrating, and complex, you would be happy, which is what God desires for you.

-• You either move forward or you die.
-So you have to put in the hard work and long hours in order to grow.
+• You either move forward, or you die.
+So it would be best to put in the hard work and long hours to grow.
 From growth comes success, and from success comes happiness.

 • Your work is the source of our greatest fulfillment and joy.
-God created you to work in partnership with Him regardless of our vocation.
-All work is sacred when it is done for His glory, and therefore it is fulfilling, joyful and an act of pure worship.
+God created you to work in partnership with Him regardless of your vocation.
+All work is sacred when it is done for His glory; therefore, it is fulfilling, joyful, and an act of pure worship.

 • The abundant life is found in the battle.
-It is when you are most fully engaged in the struggle for truth, righteousness, justice and faith that you are most fully alive in Christ.
-Success is not in winning the battles but in engaging in them more fully and faithful.
+When you are most fully engaged in the struggle for truth, righteousness, justice, and faith, you are most fully alive in Christ.
+Success is not winning battles but engaging in them more fully and faithfully.

-• If God would change me so that in every painful, frustrating and difficult experience I could see His hand at work and be used by Him as an agent of peace, reconciliation and truth, I would really be content, which is what God desires for me.
+• If God would change me so that in every painful, frustrating, and challenging experience, I could see His hand at work and be used as an agent of peace, reconciliation, and truth, I would be content, which God desires.

-• We are either obedient or all we do is futile.
-So we abide in Christ in order to know his will.
+• We are either obedient, or all we do is futile.
+So, we abide in Christ to know his will.
 From knowledge comes faithfulness, and from faithfulness comes contentment and joy.

 He who finds his life will lose it.